raspberrypi/documentation/configuration/mailboxes/README.md

 			       void *data, size_t tag_size)
 ````

+## Using Mailboxes on the command line

+There is an app available called `vcmailbox` which allows use of the mailboxes from the command line.
+In addition it is a good source of information on using the mailbox system in a Linux application.

+By default the `vcmailbox` application can be found in `/opt/vc/bin`

+The `vcmailboc` application simply sends a user supplied set of 32bit words (in decimal or hexadecimal if using 0x) to the mailbox property system, then displays the resulting returned values.

+The source for `vcmailbox` can  be found [here](https://github.com/raspberrypi/userland/blob/master/host_applications/linux/apps/vcmailbox/vcmailbox.c)

 ## Mailbox registers

 The following table shows the register offsets for the different mailboxes.
 For a description of the procedure for using these registers to access a mailbox from code running on the ARM, see [here](accessing.md).